Deep-MI/fsqc/DESCRIPTION.md

   Neuroimaging Initiative; 2016; Normative data for subcortical regional volumes over the lifetime of the adult human brain; Neuroimage: 137, 9-20; doi.org/10.1016/j.neuroimage.2016.05.016

-___

-## License

-This software is licensed under the MIT License, see associated LICENSE file for details.

-Copyright (c) 2019 Image Analysis Group, DZNE e.V.